Aion (video game): Grouping

 Up to six players may form a group, to assist one another in battle, and share the benefits of victory.
 Certain areas are designed for group play and a group is required to enter some areas in the game.
 Up to four groups may form an Alliance for situations that call for greater force of numbers.
 Eight Alliances may combine to form a League, allowing for a total of 192 players participating in a given activity.

 Crafting

 The base process involves learning a particular form of crafting, of which there are seven in Aion: weaponsmithing, armorsmithing, handcrafting, tailoring, alchemy, cooking, and construction.
 Players can learn all seven crafting professions, but can be an Expert in only two, and a Master in only one.

 Any item that can be crafted is actually composed of several individual components, or materials.
 The player can either learn which materials are needed for a particular item automatically or via purchase of the design.
-Generally these materials must be purchased from vendors or from other players, gathered out in the wild (via collection or extraction), crafted already, or morphed.
-Not everything can be crafted, however.
+Generally these materials must be purchased from vendors or from other players, gathered out in the wild (via collection or extraction), crafted already, or morphed, but not everything can be crafted.